noi-techpark/opendatahub-website/src/content/use-cases/bikebox.md

     <br>
     To overcome this challenge, STA worked with Open Data Hub to seamlessly integrate the data from bike boxes into the Open Data Hub infrastructure.
 The API makes this data easily available, which facilitates integration into the Südtirol Pass system and improves user-friendliness for cyclists."
     img_back: "/img/use-cases/bikebox/OpenDataHub-BikeBox-Tania-Marcadella-2024-8354.jpg"
+    img_back_alt: "Image of a cyclist storing their bicycle in a BikeBox, showcasing the convenience of secure storage options."
+    img_back_title: "Cyclist Utilizing BikeBox Storage Facility"
     img_credit: "© Open Data Hub / Tania Marcadella"
     partial: imgs-text-enlargeable.html
     btn_link: "https://databrowser.opendatahub.com/dataset-overview/7507cf75-3311-4440-8ac3-8980dfddcecc"